CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 A kid needs people to love him, he said to himself.
 People rooting for him.
 Frankie never had anybody on his side.

 “He used to hit me,” Benson went on in a voice that was now half sobbing.
 “His own father.
 I was afraid even to talk to him.
 I’d ask him to do something, he’d knock me down.
 Once when he was out in the box I yelled for him to come in to eat.
-He nearly choked me to death— said he’d kill me if I ever bothered him when he was busy with the box.”
+He nearly choked me to death — said he’d kill me if I ever bothered him when he was busy with the box.”

 Aronson leaned over and said softly, “What box, Mr. Benson?”

 “It was a piano crate, I don’t know where he got it; he brought it home one day, years ago.
 He fixed it up and would stay in it.
 Sometimes almost a whole day.
 Like he was hiding from the world.
-It used to be sort of a game, I think—like most kids would use a tent.
+It used to be sort of a game, I think — like most kids would use a tent.
 But then he’d shut himself in and hide.
 I don’t know from what.”

 “Where’s the box now?”